karinavdo/RiddleOfLiteraryQuality/docs/05_02_060_companion_chart_2-6_NL_4-4_quality-by-genre.md

 </div>

 <br>
-A click on a bar in the graph reveals how many of the 401 books got that average score.
+<nbsp>A click on a bar in the graph reveals how many of the 401 books got that average score.